NAHco-code/Loo-Review/README.md

 *** AFTER BACK END, WE STILL HAVE :
 - many many handlebars files (+ connect them to wherever they need to be connected to) /* pick up issue: {  } */ /* pick up issue: {  } */
-- html and css (*styling is time consuming*)
+- html and css /* pick up issue: {  } */
+    - style main.handlebars
+    - style other views - code class and id names to be resusable for all these pages to minimize work + time
+    - style index.html
+- PLUS:
+    - forms /* pick up issue: {  } */
+    - event listeners /* pick up issue: {  } */
-- PLUS forms, 'update' and 'post' routes, event listeners, big huge javascript functions to iterate through all of our api calls /* pick up issue: {  } */
+    - big huge javascript functions to iterate through all of our api calls /* pick up issue: {  } */
-    - ( ** which can only be like 75 calls per hour or something like that ** )
+        * api calls can only be up to 75 per hour or something like that ** )
-- front end javascript (this will have to do a lot for us in terms of functionality, this will be a lot of work and take A LOT of time) /* pick up issue: {  } */
+- front end javascript (this will have to do a lot for us in terms of functionality, this will be a lot of work and take A LOT of time)
+    - search bar funcitonality /* pick up issue: {  } */
+    - main menu functionality /* pick up issue: {  } */
+    - rating functionality /* pick up issue: {  } */
+    - event listeners for each button /* pick up issue: {  } */
+    - probably more stuff
+    - favorites and trip boards/saved // save for last
-- deploy to Heroku /* pick up issue: { K } */
+- deploy to Heroku /* pick up issue: { Kathryn } */
-- figure out how to access it from Heroku /* pick up issue: {  } */
+- figure out how to access it from Heroku /* pick up issue: { Kathryn } */
 - present it /* pick up issue: {  } */
 - readme /* pick up issue: {  } */